Sleep in the early weeks and months

 How to sleep better and feel more rested

-Getting enough sleep during the first few months of your baby’s life can be hard.
-How much sleep you get depends a fair bit on what’s happening with your child.
+How much sleep you get in the early months depends a fair bit on what’s happening with your baby.
 But there are some things you can do to feel more rested, which is good for you and good for baby.

 These tips can help you get a better night’s sleep:

 - Establish a regular bedtime routine.

 - Find ways to switch off and wind down before bed – for example, read a book, listen to some gentle music, or use relaxation techniques like deep breathing.

-- Avoid tea, coffee, soft drinks, energy drinks, chocolate and other stimulants close to bedtime.
+- Avoid tea, coffee, soft drinks, energy drinks, chocolate, cigarettes and other stimulants close to bedtime.
 They make resting and sleeping harder and affect how well you sleep.